 Example of Working Out Tax for a Blogger

-Molly is a food blogger but also has a part time job.
+Molly is a food blogger.
 She is getting ready to submit her tax return for the tax year 2016/2017 which is due by 31 January 2018.
 She has worked out that her profit from blogging was £22,000 therefore she will need to pay tax of £2,200.

 What Other Tax Must a Self Employed Blogger Pay?